Codium-ai/codiumai-vscode-release/README.md

 #### 🔬 Analyzes your code

-#### 💡 Suggests code mofications to improve the performance and correctness of your code
+#### 💡 Suggests code modifications to improve the performance and correctness of your code

 #### 🚀 Helps you improve code quality